Kingxukai/linux/Documentation/driver-api/edac.rst

 HBM2e (2GB) channel (equivalent to 8 X 2GB ranks).
 This creates a total
 of 4096-bits of DRAM data bus.

-While the UMC is interfacing a 16GB (8high X 2GB DRAM) HBM stack, each UMC channel is interfacing 2GB of DRAM (represented as rank).
+While the woke UMC is interfacing a 16GB (8high X 2GB DRAM) HBM stack, each UMC channel is interfacing 2GB of DRAM (represented as rank).

 Memory controllers on AMD GPU nodes can be represented in EDAC thusly: